awsdocs/aws-greengrass-developer-guide/doc_source/core-ota-update.md

 ### OTA Self\-Update with Managed Respawn<a name="managed-respawn"></a>

-As the OTA Agent prepares to do a self\-update, if the `managedRespawn` flag is set to `true` then the OTA Agent will look in the `./greengrass/usr/scripts` directory for the `ota_pre_update.sh` script and run it\.
+As the OTA agent prepares to do a self\-update, if `managedRespawn` is set to `true`, the OTA agent looks in the `./greengrass/usr/scripts` directory for the `ota_pre_update.sh` script and runs it\.

-After the OTA Agent completes the update, it will attempt to run the `ota_post_update.sh` script from the `./greengrass/usr/scripts` directory\.
+After the OTA agent completes the update, it attempts to run the `ota_post_update.sh` script from the `./greengrass/usr/scripts` directory\.

 ### AWS IoT Greengrass Core Update with Managed Respawn<a name="managed-respawn-ggc"></a>

-As the OTA Agent prepares to do an AWS IoT Greengrass core update, if the `managedRespawn` flag is set to `true`, then the OTA Agent will look in the `./greengrass/usr/scripts` directory for the `ggc_pre_update.sh` script and run it\.
+As the OTA agent prepares to do an AWS IoT Greengrass core update, if `managedRespawn` is set to `true`, the OTA agent looks in the `./greengrass/usr/scripts` directory for the `ggc_pre_update.sh` script and runs it\.

-After the OTA Agent completes the update, it will attempt to run the `ggc_post_update.sh` script from the `./greengrass/usr/scripts` directory\.
+After the OTA agent completes the update, it attempts to run the `ggc_post_update.sh` script from the `./greengrass/usr/scripts` directory\.

-Note:
 + The user\-defined scripts in `./greengrass/usr/scripts` should be owned by root and executable by root only\.
 + If `managedRespawn` is set to `true`, the scripts must exist and return a successful return code\.
-+ If `managedRespawn` is set to `false`, the scripts will not be run even if present on the device\.
++ If `managedRespawn` is set to `false`, the scripts do not run even if present on the device\.
-+ It is imperative that a device which is the target of an update not run two OTA agents for the same AWS IoT thing\.
-Doing so will cause the two OTA Agents to process the same jobs which will lead to conflicts\.
++ A device that is the target of an update must not run two OTA agents for the same AWS IoT thing\.
+Doing so causes the two agents to process the same jobs, which creates conflicts\.

 ## OTA Agent Self\-Update<a name="agent-self-update"></a>

-To perform an OTA Agent self\-update follow these steps:
+Follow these steps to perform an OTA Agent self\-update:

-1. Ensure that the AWS IoT Greengrass core is correctly provisioned with valid `config.json` file entries and the necessary certificates\.
+1. Ensure that the AWS IoT Greengrass core is correctly provisioned with valid `config.json` file entries and the required certificates\.

-1. If the OTA Agent is being managed by an init system, ensure that `managedRespawn = true` in the `config.json` file and the scripts `ota_pre_update.sh` and `ota_post_update.sh` are present in the `./greengrass/usr/scripts` directory\.
+1. If the OTA agent is being managed by an init system, in the `config.json` file, make sure that `managedRespawn = true`, Make sure the `ota_pre_update.sh` and `ota_post_update.sh` scripts are in the `./greengrass/usr/scripts` directory\.

-1. Start the ggc\-ota agent by running `./greengrass/ota/ota_agent/ggc-ota`\.
+1. Run `./greengrass/ota/ota_agent/ggc-ota`\.

-1. Create an OTA self update job in the cloud with the CreateSoftwareUpdateJob API \(`aws greengrass create-software-update-job`\), making sure the `--software-to-update` parameter is set to `ota_agent`\.
+1. Use the `CreateSoftwareUpdateJob` API to create an OTA self\-update job \.
+Make sure the `--software-to-update` parameter is set to `ota_agent`\.

-1. The OTA Agent will perform a self update\.

 ## Greengrass Core Software Update<a name="ggc-update"></a>

 To perform an AWS IoT Greengrass Core software update follow these steps:

-1. Ensure that the AWS IoT Greengrass core is correctly provisioned with valid `config.json` file entries and the necessary certificates\.
+1. Make sure that the AWS IoT Greengrass core is correctly provisioned with valid `config.json` file entries and the required certificates\.

 1. If the AWS IoT Greengrass Core software is being managed by an init system, ensure that `managedRespawn = true` in the `config.json` file and the scripts `ggc_pre_update.sh` and `ggc_post_update.sh` are present in the `./greengrass/usr/scripts` directory\.

-1. Start the ggc\-ota agent by running `./greengrass/ota/ota_agent/ggc-ota`\.
+1. Run `./greengrass/ota/ota_agent/ggc-ota`\.

 1. Create an OTA self update job in the cloud with the CreateSoftwareUpdateJob API \(`aws greengrass create-software-update-job`\), making sure the `--software-to-update` parameter is set to `core`\.